richidubey/Solving-Wumpus-World-Problem-using-Artificial-Intelligence/README.md

 ---

+## Files:
 run.py is a python program that uses propositional logic sentences to check which rooms are safe.
 The inference is drawn using the DPLL algorithm.
+Agent.py implements the various functions that the Agent can perform.

 ---